rxj879/Lumerical-Contour-Plot-Data-Processor-/README.md

 --> pip install -U wxPython
 ---------------------

-1) Simply export the data into a text format.
+1) In Lumerical, simply export the E-field or H-field data into a text format.
 2) Open the script "main.py" in your IDE such as spyder.
-3) run the program, then navigate dialogue window and select the file
+3) run the program --> press select file --> then navigate dialogue window and select the file
 4) Review plot and set contour plot options accordingly in the gui
+5) Export plot in chosen file format